snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 }
 ```

-Arrays could be nullable.
-Missing `"items"` key would fallback entire array to `"STRING"`.
-Nullability rules
+If the `"items"` key is missing, the type for the entire array will be `STRING` instead of `REPEATED`.

-are followed normally for the nested items.
+Arrays can be nullable.
+Nested fields can also be nullable (same rules as for everything else).

 </td>
 <td>